LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/tutorial.md

 indicator: both
 ---

-This tutorial is designed to familiarize you with Knowledge Base.
+This tutorial is designed to familiarize you with the Knowledge Base application and [LivePerson knowledge bases](knowledge-base-liveperson-knowledge-bases-introduction.html).

 ### Step 1: Add a knowledge base